noamross/jekyll-site/_posts/2013-04-24-faster-talk.md

 code as a supplement to your paper), you will want to provide an option to run it not in parallel.
 I like to do something like this:

     #This script uses parallel processing if p.flag=TRUE.
-Set up a parallel cluster as appropriate for your machine as appropriate. (the commented code below will uses 2 cores on a multicore computer)
+Set up a parallel
+    #cluster as appropriate for your machine as appropriate. (the commented code
+    #below will use 2 cores on a multicore computer)
     #library(doParallel)
     #cl <- makeCluster(2)  # Use 2 cores
     #registerDoParallel(cl) # register these 2 cores with the "foreach" package
     library(plyr)
-    p.flag=FALSE
+    p.flag=FALSE  # Change to TRUE if using parallel processing .
     .
     .
-    .
-     aaply(seq(1,10000,100), function(x) rnorm(1, mean=x+(1:100), .parallel=p.flag)
+     aaply(seq(1,10000,100), function(x) rnorm(1, mean=x+(1:100),
+          .parallel=p.flag)

 Compiling Functions
 -------------------

-R language is interpreted when it is run, unlike some other languages, which are first compiled.
-This is why functions written in C are often faster.
+R code is interpreted when it is run, unlike some other languages, which are first compiled.
+This is one reason why functions written in C are often faster than functions written in R.

 However, R has compiling ability, which can speed up functions [by a factor or 3 or 4 *in some cases*](http://dirk.eddelbuettel.com/blog/2011/04/12/#the_new_r_compiler_package).
-Compiling functions just requires calling `cmpfun()`.
+Compiling functions just requires calling `cmpfun()` in the baes `compiler` package.
 Here's an example:

 ~~~~ {.r}
 library(compiler)